 The only other person I saw was a security guard circling the area.
 How could I explain that I was only there for Christmas and Duffy (I bought a shirt) with a camera full of construction photos?

 Thankfully, I didn’t have to as I continued on my way over to the Grand Floridian.

 It was all rather shocking to see the resort so vacant and all of this work taking place.

 I’m sure it will all turn out nicely in the long run.
 There are supposed to be some Moana elements added to the rooms.

-The whole refurbishment doesn’t make a lot of sense to me personally.
-But I guess with Walt Disney World’s 50th anniversary coming up next year, maybe they wanted to do something special to spruce up the original 1971 resort.
+The whole refurbishment is in honor of Walt Disney World’s 50th anniversary coming up next year.
+So maybe they wanted to do something special to spruce up the original 1971 resort?

-Since I originally wrote this review, we’ve seen a lot of updates at the Polynesian in 2021.
+Since I originally wrote this review, we’ve seen a lot of updates at the Polynesian.
 Hopefully, this Christmas will be a bit more festive than the last!

 Resorts Gal specializes in providing information about the resorts at Walt Disney World.
-You might like to read about all of the Disney World Resorts here or you can browse our full collection of articles for Disney’s Polynesian Village Resort here.
+You might like to browse the entire list of Disney World Resorts.
+If you’re planning a trip, make sure to check out these other reviews:

 Leave a comment with your thoughts on Disney’s Polynesian Resort at Christmas.
 Is this one of your favorites?
 Do you love the tropical decor?